janispritzkau/minecraft-reverse-proxy/README.md

 # Minecraft Reverse Proxy

-A simple reverse proxy which can run multiple minecraft servers on the same IP.
+A small reverse proxy which can run multiple minecraft servers on the same IP.
+It works by reading the `host` of the handshake packet and mapping it to a different address.
+It supports basic logging to the terminal.

 ## Usage